-- Hope Spot: Do enough damage to the pride demon and Marethari will turn back to normal, expressing disbelief that the party decided to Take a Third Option by simply being strong enough to kill the demon itself.
-This is a lie and falling for it will result in the fight resuming and Merrill getting stabbed for letting her guard down.
+- Hope Spot: Do enough damage to the pride demon, and Marethari will turn back to normal, expressing disbelief that the party decided to Take a Third Option by simply being strong enough to kill the demon itself.
+This is a lie, and falling for it will result in the fight resuming and Merrill getting stabbed for letting her guard down.

 - Team Mom: To the whole clan, especially Merrill.

-The leader of the Qunari army.
-He appeared in the "Destiny" trailer as Hawke's opponent.
+"I am here to satisfy a demand you cannot understand."The leader of the Qunari army.
+He appears in the "Destiny" trailer as Hawke's opponent.

 - Anti-Villain: Firmly a Well-Intentioned Extremist.
-The Arishok spends majority of the game bothering no one.
-He and his Qunari occupy a district for three years simply to retrieve back an artifact Isabela stole from them.
+The Arishok spends the majority of the game bothering no one.
+He and his Qunari occupy a district for three years simply to retrieve an artifact Isabela stole from them.
 It's not until extremists provoke him one too many times that he finally lashes back.

 - Dual Wielding: Dual-wields a longsword and an ax.

-- Everyone Calls Him Barkeep: Arishok is not his name, it is his title/rank.
+- Everyone Calls Him "Barkeep": Arishok is not his name, it is his title/rank.
 Qunari names are more akin to social security numbers, and they go by their titles in everyday life.

-- Foregone Conclusion: The Destiny trailer reveals that you'll have to fight him.
+- Foregone Conclusion: The "Destiny" trailer reveals that you'll have to fight him.

 - Honesty Is the Best Policy: One way to gain his respect is by being honest with him and not lying or trying to cover up things.
 He himself makes no effort to hide how he feels about the city and its people, and that its corruption may force him to make a drastic change.
-Although, he doesn't reveal the real reason they've arrived is to reclaim the relic Isabela stole.
+However, he doesn't reveal that the real reason they've arrived is to reclaim the relic Isabela stole.